Common Women’s Health Issues + Best Supplements

 Menstrual Disorders

-- Dysmenorrhea: The most common menstrual disorder is dysmenorrhea (painful periods), affecting 50–90% of menstruating women.
-It is usually caused by inflammation in the uterus leading to muscle cramps, though in about 10% of cases it’s due to endometriosis.
+- Menstrual cramps: Occasional menstrual cramps are common as they affect 50–90% of menstruating women.
+Cramps can occur due to inflammation in the uterus, leading to muscle cramps, though in about 10% of cases, it’s due to recurring menstrual discomfort.
 Several dietary supplements can help reduce menstrual cramps, including:

-- Fish oils – A meta-analysis of eight studies found that taking 300 to 1,800 mg daily for 2-3 months significantly reduces pain and the need for painkillers in women with dysmenorrhea.
+- Fish oils – A meta-analysis of eight studies found that taking 300 to 1,800 mg daily for 2-3 months significantly reduced discomfort.

-- Ginger – Shown in a meta-analysis of 24 trials to reduce both pain intensity and duration.
+- Ginger – Shown in a meta-analysis of 24 trials to reduce both discomfort intensity and duration.
 Ginger can be consumed as a shot, tea, powder, or extract.

-- Magnesium – Often low in women with dysmenorrhea, magnesium supplements (300–500 mg daily) help reduce cramps and related headaches.
+- Magnesium – Magnesium supplements (300–500 mg daily) help reduce cramps and related headaches.

-- Premenstrual syndrome (PMS) affects up to 75% of menstruating women.
-Typical symptoms include decreased energy level, irritability, depression, headache, altered sex drive, breast pain, backache, abdominal bloating, and edema of the fingers and ankles.
+- Premenstrual syndrome (PMS) affects up to 75% of menstruating women and may include decreased energy level, irritability, low mood, and fluid balance.

-- Ensuring good nutritional status and eliminating caffeine, go a long way to improve PMS.
+- Ensuring good nutritional status and eliminating caffeine go a long way to support women with PMS.
 So do the foundational dietary supplements.
 Vitamin B6, calcium, zinc, and magnesium are especially important.

-- Chasteberry (Vitex agnus-castus) extract can help relieve PMS and address menstrual issues like heavy, absent, or infrequent periods.
-It works by regulating hormones from the pituitary gland that control ovarian function.
+- Chasteberry (Vitex agnus-castus) extract can help support women with PMS.
+It supports hormonal balance and cycle regularity.
 The typical dose of chasteberry extract (standardized to 0.5% agnuside) is 175–225 mg daily, or 2 ml daily for the liquid extract.

-- Menorrhagia (heavy menstrual bleeding) affects 10–30% of reproductive-age women and is often caused by hormonal imbalances, fibroids, or nutritional factors.
-Chasteberry extract can help with hormonal imbalances, while dietary changes may aid fibroid-related cases.
-Iron deficiency is a key factor in most cases, as it both causes and results from menorrhagia.
-In a study, 75% of those taking iron supplements saw significant improvement compared to 32.5% in the placebo group.
-Vitamin C (200 mg/day) and flavonoids (e.g., citrus bioflavonoids 2,000 mg/day or grape seed extract 100 mg/day) may also help by strengthening the uterine lining.
+- Heavy menstrual bleeding: affects 10–30% of reproductive-age women and is often caused by hormonal imbalances or nutritional factors.
+Chasteberry extract can help support hormonal balance, while iron deficiency is another key factor in most cases, as it both contributes to and results from heavy periods.
+In a double-blind study, 75% of those taking iron supplements saw improvement compared to 32.5% in the placebo group.
+Vitamin C (200 mg/day) and flavonoids (e.g., citrus bioflavonoids 2,000 mg/day or grape seed extract 100 mg/day) may also help by supporting the strength of the uterine lining.

 Pregnancy increases the need for quality nutrition, vitamins, and minerals.
 A lack or excess of certain nutrients can lead to birth defects or complications for the mother.
 So, what can a mother-to-be do?
 Here are some key tips for a healthy pregnancy.